Inspectors find decomposing bodies behind hidden door at Colorado funeral home

 DENVER — (AP) — State inspectors in Colorado found decomposing bodies behind a hidden door in a funeral home operated by a county coroner, who told them he may have given fake ashes to relatives who had sought cremations, authorities disclosed Thursday.

-The bodies were discovered in a room behind a door that was hidden by a cardboard display during an inspection of Davis Mortuary in Pueblo, about 110 miles (177 kilometers) south of Denver, on Wednesday after Brian Cotter, an owner and the county coroner, asked them not to go inside the room, according to a document from state regulators.
-The inspectors had found a “strong odor of decomposition" after arriving at the mortuary, it says.
+The bodies were discovered Wednesday in a room behind a door hidden by a cardboard display during an inspection of Davis Mortuary in Pueblo, about 110 miles (177 kilometers) south of Denver.
+Inspectors found a “strong odor of decomposition” after arriving at the business, and Brian Cotter, an owner of the mortuary and the county coroner, had asked them not to enter the room, according to a document from state regulators.

+For years, Colorado had some of the weakest rules for funeral homes in the nation, with no routine inspections or qualification requirements for funeral home operators.
+That has allowed numerous abuses, including a pending case involving nearly 200 decomposing bodies that were found stored at room temperature in a building in Penrose, Colorado, about 30 miles (48 kilometers) from Pueblo.

+A sentencing of one of the funeral home's owners in that case for corpse abuse is set for Friday.
+Owners of another funeral home in Grand Junction, Colorado, were convicted in 2022 of selling body parts and giving clients fake ashes.

 A woman who answered the phone at the mortuary said it had no comment and declined to make Cotter available for an interview.